 NEIL CAVUTO, HOST: My next guest is hoping for snow and lots of it this winner.
-Vail Resorts looking for a big lift from the busy ski season.
+Vail Resorts (search) looking for a big lift from the busy ski season.
 The company out with first quarter results, delivering a bigger loss than it did a year ago.

 Joining me now from the base of Vail Mountain is company boss Adam Aron, where it just snowed another foot, I guess, in the last 24 hours.

 Mr. Aron, good to have you back.